Quality Assurance at Geneva Business School:

 At Geneva Business School, we have developed a tailor-made quality assurance model that pushes us to achieve our goals through a structured, planned, and sustainable approach.

-The GBS Quality Assurance Model framework coordinates GBS processes across all campuses and program locations.
+The Geneva Business School Quality Assurance Model coordinates Geneva Business School processes across all campuses and program locations.
 It encourages coherence and efficiency in practices and services.

-a) The GBS Operating Structure which ensures that quality inputs contribute to the accomplishment of desired outputs
+- The Geneva Business School Operating Structure ensures that quality inputs contribute to the accomplishment of desired outputs.

-b) the GBS Quality Cycle supports GBS in verifying and attesting efficiency in procedures, academic programs and any other internal or external services.
+- The Geneva Business School Quality Cycle supports the school in verifying and attesting efficiency in procedures, academic programs, and any other internal or external services.

-The Quality Model relies on synergies between GBS strategies (executive level), GBS policies (management level) and GBS guidelines / protocols (operations level) in the following domains:
+The Quality Assurance Model relies on synergies between strategies (executive level), policies (management level) and guidelines/protocols (operational level) in the following domains:

 - Quality Assurance

 The Quality Assurance Model standardizes practices, processes, and documentation across all departments, campuses, and partners’ locations to guarantee consistent learning outcomes for all students and a sense of belonging for all employees.

 However, cultural or legal factors are taken into consideration to promote the unique value and identity of individual campuses or program locations outside of Switzerland.
 This flexibility allows governance and empowerment to remain at the heart of Geneva Business School’s educational activities without jeopardizing compliance with its Quality Assurance Model.